gt1/biobambam2/README.md

  - bamtofastq: reads BAM and writes FastQ; output can be collated or uncollated by query name

+A short list of options is available for each program by calling it with the -h parameter, e.g.

+	bamsort -h

 Compilation of biobambam
 ------------------------